 One such solution lies in the well-known scent of lavender.
-(In fact, we recently compiled nine surprising things that can help you fall asleep, and lavender was one of them.)
+(In fact, we recently compiled the best lavender pillow sprays to help you sleep.)

 Most of us know lavender's powerful fragrance from perfumes, shampoos, and even body wash.
 But lavender is also known as the secret scent of sleep.
 Its aroma is incredibly soothing and has been proven to improve sleep quality, relax the body, and even improve moods.

 Can lavender be the sleep aid you've been looking for?
 Here's what we know about how lavender affects sleep.

 1. Lavender increases the amount of deep sleep we get

 Wesleyan University studied the effects of lavender on men and women.
 The study found inhaling the lavender scent before bed increased the percentage of deep sleep, also known as slow-wave sleep (SWS), in both men and women.
 Our bodies need deep sleep because that's where we recharge, heal, and detox.
 If you don't get enough deep sleep, your immune system can be weakened.
 Set up an essential oil diffuser in your bedroom to infuse the scent of lavender into the air and encourage deep sleep.